Josue049/SleepWatchAlert/README.md

 #### Description:

 Through this project, I seek to create a free alternative to baby video surveillance cameras.
-This was done thinking about families who do not have the financial resources to purchase a specialized camera, but who have a computer and/or cell phone at home.
+This was done thinking about families who do not have the financial resources to purchase a specialized camera.
 The goal is to provide easy and free access so that parents can monitor and ensure the well-being of their baby.
 Additionally, the project is designed to be lightweight and run smoothly on low-resource computers.

 ![Screenshot0](https://i.ibb.co/jLNTdhg/Screenshot.png)
 ![Screenshot1](https://i.ibb.co/X3sSc80/Screenshot-1.png)